Bath Salt: Tranquil Spirit

 Sometimes you just need a moment away from it all.
 Immerse your body and spirit in serene waters with our Tranquil Spirit aromatherapy bath salt.
 Allow your mind and body to escape the humdrum of everyday life and to experience a few moments with a sense of peace and well-being.

-Mineral-rich salts and aromatherapy enhance the natural healing and soothing effects of a warm bath, help release stress, relax muscles and stimulate circulation.
+Natural salt baths help cleanse pores, balance skin oils, and ease muscular pain and joint stiffness.
+Mineral-rich salts and aromatherapy enhance the natural healing and soothing effects of a warm bath, soften skin, help release stress, relax muscles and stimulate circulation.
 The essential oil blend has a soothing mix of floral with a hint of citrus that can help calm, ground, and relax your mind and body.

 - Aromatherapy: The floral and woody scent of Lavender creates a serene and relaxing atmosphere that promotes a restful night’s sleep or stress relief at any time.
 Skin Care: Lavender oil can help ease, soothe and promote the healing of irritated skin conditions.
 It is useful for acne, oily skin, burns, sunburn, eczema, psoriasis, and insect bites.